Aortic valve prolapse; Aortic insufficiency; Heart valve - aortic regurgitation; Valvular disease - aortic regurgitation; AI - aortic insufficiency

 Surgery to repair or replace the aortic valve corrects aortic regurgitation.
 The decision to have aortic valve replacement depends on your symptoms and the condition and function of your heart.

-You may also need surgery to repair the aorta if it is widened.
+You may also need surgery to repair the aorta if it is enlarged.

 Surgery can cure aortic insufficiency and relieve symptoms, unless you develop heart failure or other complications.
 People with angina or congestive heart failure due to aortic regurgitation do poorly without treatment.